ganelson/inform/README.md

 ### Other files and folders in this repository

 * docs - Woven forms of the webs, for serving by GitHub Pages
-* scripts/gitignorescript.txt - Inweb uses this to generate the .gitignore file at the root of the repository
+* scripts/inform.giscript - Inweb uses this to generate the .gitignore file at the root of the repository
-* scripts/makescript.txt - Inweb uses this to generate a makefile at the root of the repository
+* scripts/inform.mkscript - Inweb uses this to generate the makefile at the root of the repository
-* scripts/READMEscript.txt - Inpolicy uses this to generate the README.md file for the repository
+* scripts/inform.rmscript - Inweb uses this to generate the README.md file you are now reading

 ### Colophon

 This README.mk file was generated automatically by Inweb, and should not be edited.
-To make changes, edit scripts/READMEscript.txt and re-generate.
+To make changes, edit inform.rmscript and re-generate.